KidWind Solar Challenge

 There are three divisions based on suggested grade ranges.
 Students in Elementary and Middle school build a solar home using simple circuits, and High School students are required to build solar smart homes, incorporating programmable microcontrollers.
 Ambitious Elementary and Middle School students may choose to build a solar smart home.
 To upload a solar home, an adult coach is required to provide contact information.
 A coach can be a parent, educator, or mentor.
 A coach may supervise multiple teams.
 Once uploaded, the solar home project may be displayed within the Solar Challenge Gallery on the KidWind website.

 Submissions will be judged by the KidWind team and winners will be selected on a quarterly basis.
 Winners receive prizes and are invited to participate in the World KidWind Challenge, a large and prestigious in-person event, hosted at a conference center in a different state every year.
+Projects will be grouped for evaluation based on the following time frames:

 • Projects submitted by November 1st for Quarter 1